|Homepage:||Click to visit|

 |Foreign Laguage Prerequisite:||Spanish 231 or higher|

-The seaside city of Málaga is home to the Dickinson in Spain program.
+The seaside city of Málaga is home to Dickinson in Spain.
 Under the guidance of a Dickinson faculty member serving as resident director, students pursue classes in Spanish language, culture, history and art.
 Participants live with families and may undertake internships and community-service activities while living in Málaga.

-The Picasso museum, recently restored Alcazaba and numerous theatres and museums attract thousands annually to the city's rich cultural life.
-In addition, Málaga is well located, with the three best-known cities in Andalucia - Granada, Córdoba and Sevilla - just a quick bus ride away.
+The Picasso museum, the recently restored Alcazaba, and numerous theaters and museums attract thousands annually to the city's rich cultural life.
+Málaga is well located, with the three best-known cities in Andalucia - Granada, Córdoba and Sevilla - just a quick bus ride away.

 Dickinson College offered its first full-year study abroad program in Spain in 1985 in cooperation with the Universidad de Málaga.
 Since that time, Dickinson has expanded its offerings in Málaga and now runs a comprehensive program that focuses on Spanish language and literature, culture and society and includes internships and courses in economics and international business, as well as course offerings through direct enrollment at the University of Málaga.

-Program participants have the opportunity to sample courses offered at the Teatinos campus of the Universidad de Málaga, which has eight schools and institutes and more than 50,000 students.
-For Dickinson students, this is an opportunity to integrate in Spanish university life and to see how the experience of attending a large university compares to that of attending a small liberal-arts college.
+Students take courses at the Teatinos campus of the Universidad de Málaga, which has eight schools and institutes and more than 50,000 students.
+For Dickinson students, this is an opportunity to participate in Spanish university life and to see how the experience of attending a large university compares to that of attending a small liberal arts college.